UBC-MDS/DSCI-532_2024_9_solar-savers/CONTRIBUTING.md

     $ git checkout -b name-of-your-fix-or-feature
     ```

-4. To run the dashboard, navigate to `src` then run `app.py`:
+4. To run the dashboard, from the root of the directory (`DSCI-532_2024_9_solar-savers`) run:

     ```console
-    $ cd src
+    $ python -m src.app
     ```

-    ```console
-    $ python app.py
-    ```
+5. Click on the displayed link to open view the dashboard on a browser.

-4. When you're done making changes, check that your changes conform to any code formatting requirements.
+6. When you're done making changes, check that your changes conform to any code formatting requirements.

-5. Commit and push your changes, then open a pull request with a detailed description outlining your contribution.
+7. Commit and push your changes, then open a pull request with a detailed description outlining your contribution.

 ## Code of Conduct